xing/hops/packages/config/readme.md

 # Usage

-Please find a list of all available options below.
+Please find a list of the default options below.
 They can be set in your project's package.json and can be overridden by using [npm config](https://docs.npmjs.com/cli/config) in the command line.
 You can import and extend hops-config within your project allowing you to use it to configure your isomorphic applications.
 The configuration is immutable at runtime.

 ## Available options
 | Field | Type | Description |